monomon/hex_world/README.md

 		outputEl : document.querySelector('.stats')
 	});

-Controls are created separately, to make it easier to create standalone worlds, and to make the connection with the world looser.
+Controls are created separately, to make it easier to create standalone worlds, and to make the coupling with the world looser.

 ## Drawing